prorev/prorev.github.io/_posts/2020-03-31-python_statistics.md

 2.0
 ```

-It is less heavy to compute vs. standard deviation.
+It is less heavy to compute compared to standard deviation.